quasarstream/python-ffmpeg-video-streaming/README.md

                  progress=progress)
 )
 ```

+Please visit **[this page](https://video.aminyazdanpanah.com/python/start/save-clouds)** to see more examples and usage of these clouds.

 **NOTE:** You can open a file from your local machine(or a cloud) and save files to a local path or a cloud(or multiple clouds) or both.

 <p align="center"><img src="https://github.com/aminyazdanpanah/aminyazdanpanah.github.io/blob/master/video-streaming/video-streaming.gif?raw=true" width="100%"></p>